POLTER: Policy Trajectory Ensemble Regularization for Unsupervised Reinforcement Learning: Method

 We outline the combination of \ac{URL} with our regularization \polter in \cref{alg:polter}.
-The changes to the \ac{URL} algorithms are minimal (highlighted in blue).
-We fix the ensemble policy to a finite set of initial states to stabilize training, i.e., each time we add a member to the ensemble, we condition the ensemble policy on the next initial state.
-It also saves us a forward-pass to compute our regularization term.
-Additionally, we assume that the initial state distribution is close to the whole state distribution, i.e., each state might be an initial state.
-This allows us to apply our regularization at every update iteration.
-Finally, we compute the \ac{KL-divergence} loss and add it to the policy loss of the \ac{URL} algorithm.
+We fix the ensemble policy to a finite set of states to stabilize training, i.e., each time we add a member to the ensemble (\cref{lst:line:add_ensemble}), we condition the ensemble policy on the next state.
+Finally, we compute the \ac{KL-divergence} loss and add it to the policy loss of the \ac{URL} algorithm (\cref{lst:line:loss}).
 The memory overhead is dominated by the requirement to store the ensemble policies.
-For the computational overhead, we only have to consider the $k$ forward passes for conditioning the ensemble policy on an initial state when adding a new member.
+For the computational overhead, we only have to consider the $k$ forward passes for conditioning the ensemble policy on a state when adding a new member.\footnote{In our experiments, each policy takes neglected amount of around $4$MB of storage and the wall-clock time increases by 12\%.}